 Excellent strength from -423 degrees F to 1300 degrees F (-253 degrees C to 705 degrees C).
 Age hardenable and may be welded in fully aged condition, Excellent oxidation resistance up to 1800 degrees F (980 degrees C).
 Typically sold in the solution annealed temper, but can be ordered aged, cold worked, or cold worked & aged.

 Alloy 718 is a high strength nickel base superalloy used for cryogenic temperatures up to long term service at 1200°F. The alloy is readily fabricated and may be welded in either the annealed or precipitation (age) hardened condition.
 Anneal 1700 -1850°F, air cool or faster.
 Age 1325°F 8 hours, furnace cool to hold at 1150°F, for a total aging time of 18 hours, air cool.
 Alloy 718 will show a contraction of 0.0008 inch/inch after precipitation hardening.

-- Excellent welding characteristics, resistant to postweld age cracking.
+- Excellent welding characteristics and resistant to postweld age cracking.

 - Oxidation resistant throughout its useful temperature range.

-Uses for this alloy tend to be in the field of gas turbines components and cryogenic stroage tanks.
-Jet engines, pump bodies and parts, rocket motors and thrust reversers, nuclear fuel element spacers, hot extrusion tooling.
-Other popular uses are high strength bolting, and down hole shafting.
+Uses for this alloy tend to be in the field of gas turbines components and cryogenic storage tanks.
+Alloy 718 is commonly used in jet engines, pump bodies and parts, rocket motors and thrust reversers, nuclear fuel element spacers, and hot extrusion tooling.
+Other popular uses are high strength bolting and down hole shafting.

 |Ultimate Tensile (ksi)||Yield Strength (ksi)||Elong. % in 2 in.|